 • Coke (solid formation on the catalyst).

-LoTOx technology is a patented innovation that uses ozone to selectively oxidize insoluble NOx to highly soluble species that can be easily removed in a wet scrubber.
+In order to help control particulates, sulfur dioxide and NOx emissions from the FCC we offer the LOTOX® technology.
+LOTOX® is a patented innovation that uses ozone to selectively oxidize insoluble NOx to highly soluble species that can be easily removed in a wet scrubber.
 The benefits include increased capacity, greater flexibility in the choice of feeds, increased conversion rates and reduced emissions.